-After you donate...
+After you donate

-- We will place a bandage on your arm. - You may be asked to put pressure on the needle site. - Rest for a few minutes before getting up. - You are encouraged to stay in the refreshment area for about 15 minutes to re-hydrate and have a snack. - If you feel faint, sit down and rest for a few minutes with your head between your knees or lie down.
+- We will place a bandage on your arm. - You may be asked to put pressure on the needle site. - Rest for a few minutes before getting up. - You are encouraged to stay in the refreshment area to re-hydrate and have a snack. - If you feel faint, sit down and rest for a few minutes with your head between your knees or lie down.

-After you leave the donor centre...
+After you leave the donor centre